1. Home

 By: Adam Burns

-The Allegheny is widely regarded as the most powerful steam locomotive type ever built in terms of drawbar horsepower (dbhp).
-Designed and built by Chesapeake & Ohio and Lima, the nearby Virginian would also roster a small fleet based from the C&O's design.
+The Allegheny is widely regarded as the most powerful steam locomotive ever built in terms of drawbar horsepower (dbhp).

 The locomotive's name was derived from the territory it served, the Allegheny Mountains of western Virginia/southeastern West Virginia.
 Ultimately, Lima produced 60 Alleghenies for C&O between 1941-1948 while the nearby Virginian would acquire 8 examples of similar design.

-Despite their formidable strength and endurance, the reign of the Alleghenies was short-lived.
-The advancement of diesel-electric technology in the 1950s, which were cheaper to run and maintain, provided greater flexibility, signaling the end of steam locomotive production in America.
-By 1956, all Alleghenies were retired from service and Virginian's eight Blue Ridge examples had been scrapped by 1960.
+Despite their formidable strength and endurance, their reign was short-lived.
+The advancement of diesel-electric technology signaled the end of steam production in America.
+By 1956, all Alleghenies had been retired while Virginian's eight Blue Ridge examples were scrapped by 1960.

-Today, two examples survive, both of C&O heritage: #1604 at the Baltimore & Ohio Railroad Museum and #1601 at the Henry Ford Museum.
-The latter engine has been extremely well-preserved, having remained indoors since it was retired.
+Today, two survive, both of C&O heritage: #1604 at the Baltimore & Ohio Railroad Museum and #1601 at the Henry Ford Museum.
+The latter engine has been very well-preserved, having remained indoors since its retirement.
 In fact, it is said to occasionally still leak oil!

 Photos